emqx/blog/en/202108/erlang-application-stop-order.md

           exit(normal);
 ```

-Meaning, in EMQ X, `emqx_sup` is stopped before the listeners.
+Meaning, in EMQX, `emqx_sup` is stopped before the listeners.

 ## The fix